 Passing occasional wind is normal for dogs, but it could indicate a gastrointestinal problem when it becomes excessive or starts smelling worse than usual.
 Excessive flatulence is often caused by a dog eating something new, such as a change in diet, table scraps, or scavenging while on walks or in the park.

 Food intolerances and allergies can also cause flatulence.
 Dog food formulated with poorly digestible ingredients, like soybeans or peas, can also cause excessive gas formation.
 Brachycephalic or flat-faced breeds, such as bulldogs and pugs, tend to swallow a lot of air when they eat or drink, leading to flatulence.
 This is also true for dogs that eat quickly.
-Other gastrointestinal issues such as irritable bowel disease and enteritis can also cause excessive flatulence.
+Other gastrointestinal issues, such as irritable bowel disease (IBD) and enteritis, can also cause excessive flatulence.

 Treatment of flatulence is based on diagnosis and commonly involves a change in diet.

 In Summary: Why Does My Dog Smell So Bad?

 If your dog continues to smell after a bath, it’s usually a sign that something is wrong.
 It’s best to get your dog checked by a veterinarian if you notice that your dog smells bad.
 This could indicate that your dog is suffering from a medical condition that needs treatment.

 In addition to being smelly, your dog could be experiencing pain and discomfort because of the condition.
 This is not always obvious.
 Don’t try to disguise the issue with fragranced sprays or wash your dog excessively, as this can strip their coat and skin of natural oils.
 A monthly bath is sufficient unless, of course, your dog rolls in something bad-smelling.